vschwaberow/rustgenhash/README.md

 # Compute hashes for a list while keeping one token per line
 cat passwords.txt | rgh digest stdio -a sha3_512 --hash-only

+# Recursively hash a backup tree and write a manifest
+rgh digest file -a sha256 --recursive --manifest backup-hashes.json /mnt/backups

+Directory hashing options:

+- `--recursive` traverses nested directories; defaults to the legacy non-recursive behaviour.
+- `--follow-symlinks {never,files,all}` controls whether symbolic links are hashed or followed.
+- `--threads {1|auto|N}` enables Rayon-backed parallel hashing when more than one worker is requested.
+- `--mmap-threshold <SIZE|off>` switches to memory-mapped IO for large files (e.g., `64MiB`).
+- `--manifest <FILE>` writes a JSON summary containing per-file digests, failures, and performance metadata (fail-fast suppresses the file to avoid partial output).
+- `--error-strategy {fail-fast,continue,report-only}` determines how failures affect exit codes and manifest writes:
+  - `fail-fast` stops on the first unreadable entry, exits `1`, and skips manifest creation.
+  - `continue` records failures, hashes readable files, and exits `2` when any recoverable errors occur.
+  - `report-only` logs failures for review but exits `0` to keep downstream scripts green.
+- `--progress`/`--no-progress` override adaptive stderr progress reporting (auto-disabled for `--hash-only`).
 ```

 ### Password-based KDF commands